Repair Cafe Volunteer Information

 Volunteers make Repair Cafés happen.
-Organizers are always looking for skilled fixers, who might have a lot of experience in one area or are just handy and willing to take a try at repairing a broken item.
-Support volunteers are also needed.
-Support volunteers take on room setup and clean up, keep Repair Stations organized during the Café, answer questions and greet guests at the Reception Station.
+Organizers are always looking for assistants to help with setup & sign-in and skilled fixers.
+Fixers may have a lot of experience in one area or are just handy and willing to take a try at repairing a broken item.
+Assistants help out with room setup and clean up, keep Repair Stations organized during the Café, answer questions and greet guests at the Reception Station, and hand out flyers for upcoming Repair Cafes.
 Volunteers commit their time for one or more of the regularly scheduled Cafés.
-The Cafés run for 3 – 4 hours, with setup and clean up happening outside those hours.
+The Cafés usually run for 4 hours, with setup and clean up happening outside those hours.

 The following is a list of Stations that could be at each Repair Cafe.
 The Stations at any particular Café will vary based on location and the volunteers available: